10533176/Tafel-Taferelen/README.md

 # Installeren van het project

 - Download xcode 8.1
+- Download the GitHub project
+- Open project directory in terminal
+- Enter 'pod install' in terminal
+- Open the project workspace

+- run the project on iphone 6 screen

+Extra ->
+for creating own firebase structure:
-- Create a [Firebase](https://firebase.google.com) Account and create a new project
-  * use the following settings (FireBase -> database -> rules):
+- Create a [Firebase](https://firebase.google.com) Account and create a new project use the following settings (FireBase -> database -> rules):

       {

       "rules": {

         ".read": true,

         ".write": true

       }

     }

-- Download the GitHub project
-- Open project directory in terminal
-- Enter 'pod install' in terminal
-- Open the project workspace
 - download and insert the 'GoogleService-Info.plist' from Firebase in the Xcode project
-- run the project on iphone 6 screen